Frequently Asked Questions

 9. How will the neighbors receive information during the construction process?

-Updates will be provided via the regular monthly community meetings, the key communicators meetings, e-mails, and the ACPS website.
+Updates will be provided via the regular monthly community meetings, e-mails, and the ACPS website.
 Parents may also be advised via the ACPS robo-call system.

 10. Who is VMDO?